www.pineapplefish56.net

 Power Bar wrappers, and old snack crackers

-And cream fries ‘tween the seats
+And creme fries ‘tween the seats

 He just flew around, the windows were down